Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 Although the file `blueprint.json` is primarily used for off-chain coding purposes, adding the validator file name along with the keyword 'Validator' as a title (e.g., Validator/assert_sum) would be helpful for debugging and referencing during off-chain validation.

-## Finding03 - Pretty Print generated UPLC
+## Finding03 - Pretty Print generated UPLC and Pluto//add content explain

 When the OpShin code is compiled to `UPLC` using the `opshin eval_uplc` or `opshin compile` commands, the generated `UPLC` code is not formatted in a 'pretty-printed' form.
 Instead, it is output directly to the terminal in a compact, unformatted style.